3 Location

 3.1.1 Recording location

-X and Y precision does not need to exceed 1 m for pits, or 0.1 m for cores and auger holes.
-Z precision will rarely need to exceed 0.1 m.
+Location accuracy is largely a function of the equipment available and the quality of data recording (see Section 3.1.3).
+For soil survey work, location precision must be recorded to a minimum of 3 m but does not need to exceed 1 m for pits, or 0.1 m for cores and auger holes.
+Elevation precision will rarely need to exceed 0.1 m.

-Expected horizontal error can be automatically reported by equipment, or estimated.
-When estimating, record in meters with a maximum precision of 0.01 (1 cm) e.g. ± 5.1 m.
-Record expected vertical elevation error separately in the same units, as it will differ.
+Expected error can be automatically reported by equipment, or estimated.
+When estimating horizontal error, record in metres with a maximum precision of 0.01 (1 cm) e.g. ± 5.12 m.
+Record estimated vertical elevation error separately in the same units, as it will differ.

 Use a GNSS (Global Navigation Satellite System) with an expected horizontal accuracy of ± 3 m or better.
 Some applications may require centimetre accuracy.
-Record sensor type against the schema in Table 3.2.
+Sensor type can be recorded using one of the codes in Table 3.1.

 Code | Name | Description |